BKover99/spatialAUC/README.md

 ## Usage

-Here's a basic example of how to use Spatial AUC in your analysis:
+Here's a basic example of how to use spatialAUC in your analysis:

 ```python
 import scanpy as sc